ramrom/rams_dot_files/cheatsheets/postgres_cheatsheet.md

 - table partitioning(sharding) - each partition contains a subset of rows
     - horizontal method: create table partitions on other servers and use FDWs to represent the logical table
     - vertical method: create a partition on different tablespaces (on different disks)
+- read replicas - for just read queries, a replica can be made hot standby
+- multi-master (active-active) setup
+    - has eventual data consistency
+    - bi-direction replication, changes made to one master are replicated to other masters

 ## REPLICATION
 - two major types: logical and physical